Occupational Therapy BSc (Hons)

 92% of Occupational Therapy students felt their learning had been well supported by IT resources and facilities.
 (National Student Survey 2020)

 - Start date – September 2020, September 2021

 - School – School of Science, Technology and Health

 Minimum Entry Requirements

 120 points from BBB or DMM

-5 GCSEs Graded C/4 or above (or equivalent) including English Language, Maths and Science, a satisfactory medical report and a satisfactory Enhanced DBS check
+5 GCSEs Graded C/4 or above (or equivalent) including English Language, Maths and Science.

 We are committed to providing a high-quality educational experience for our students, which recognises the importance of individuality.
 This occupational therapy programme is accredited by the Health and Care Professions Council (HCPC) and the Royal College of Occupational Therapists (RCOT).
 Successful graduates holding our BSc (Hons) Occupational Therapy qualification are entitled to apply for registration to practice.